romuald/mypager/README.rst

 My *(sql)*  Pager
 ==================

-.. contents:: :depth: 2
+Jump to:

+- `Usage, Mysql`_
+- `Usage, PostgreSQL`_
+- `TODO`_

-My(sql) Pager is a tool meant to be used with the MySQL and PostgreSQL command line clients on unix platforms.
+mypager is a tool meant to be used with the MySQL and PostgreSQL command line clients on unix platforms.

 It's goal is to ease the reading of resultsets, doing 2 things: